sateeshperi/training/hello-nextflow/hello-nf-test.md

 }
 ```

-* Now let's re-run with mother and father tests included in the same file and use the parameter `--update-snpashot` to add those entries to the snapshot
+* Now let's re-run with mother and father tests included in the same file and use the parameter `--update-snapshot` to add those entries to the snapshot

 ```bash
 nf-test test modules/local/samtools/index/tests/main.nf.test --update-snapshot